juanippo/ResPyrAR/README.md

     statistic:
 Indicates the type of statistics to be performed on the daily data.
 The default case calculates the weekly average.
 It could be the median.

+### space_data_meshgrid(roi, start, end, collection = None, statistic = 'mean', export = False)

+Obtains a meshgrid with the no2 values in the indicated region for the specified period.

+**Parameters:**

+    roi:

+An ee.Geometry object.
+It can be a rectangle of latitude and longitude, a polygon, or other Geometries.
+You can create a rectangle with the function `geometry_rectangle`.
+(ROI stands for Region Of Interest)

+    start:

+String indicating start date (inclusive).

+    end:

+String indicating end date (exclusive).

+    collection:

+Optional; An `ee.ImageCollection` object for the desired satellite, variable and column, and for a period containing the desired one.
+It can be created with `get_collection`.
+If the same collection is used several times, it is more efficient to get it just once and pass it as a parameter.
+By default it is set to None, so that it is obtained automatically.

+    statistic:

+Optional; A string indicating the statistic reduction to be performed on each pixel of the spatial data for the specified period.
+It can be set to 'mean' or 'median'.
+By default it is set to 'median'.

+    export:

+Optional; Boolean value.
+If set to True, exports to the Google Drive of the user the calcullated meshgrid as a GeoTIFF file.
+It is saved in the folder "NO2", with the filename "NO2_"+_start_ (where _start_ is the homonym parameter).
+By default it is set to False.

+**Returns:**

+    values:

+NumPy ndarray of with as many rows as different latitude values, and as many columns as different longitude values.
+Each cell contains the value of NO2 correspondent to the latitude and longitude (these expressed in the following objects)

+    lats:

+NumPy ndarray of with as many rows as different latitude values, and as many columns as different longitude values.
+Each cell contains the correspondent latitude value.

+    lons:

+NumPy ndarray of with as many rows as different latitude values, and as many columns as different longitude values.
+Each cell contains the correspondent longitude value.

+### interanual_variation(df_m, year1, year2, month_num, column = 'NO2_trop_mean')

+Calculate the interanual variation of NO2 (or the specified column) for the indicated month of two different years.

+**Parameters:**

+    df_m:
+Pandas Dataframe, collpased by month, containing data for the specified month of the specified years.

+    year1:

+Numeric value, the first year to be considered.

+    year2:

+Numeric value, the second year to be considered.

+    month_num:

+Numeric value, the number of the month to be considered (e.g. The number for January is 1, the one for April is 4, etc.).

+    column:

+Optional; A string with the name of the column of the dataframe to evaluate the variation over.
+By default it is set to 'NO2_trop_mean'.

+**Returns:**

+A float number indicating the porcentual variation of the column, in terms of the first year, i.e. (NO2 of year2 - NO2 of year1) / (NO2 of year1) .

 <!--